tarashypka/classify1/README.md

 Input data is list of ~100,000 vaccancies written in different languages.
 Most of them are romanian, english or mix of those.
 Data were split into train (~90,000) and test (10,000) examples.

-Labeled test examples could be found in `data/test/text_labeled_ro.json`.
+Labeled test examples could be found [here](https://drive.google.com/open?id=0BwH_IQu68lAbZDR0eG11bm9vUGs).

 #### Solution 1 - The *lazy* one